sszhao74/sszhao74.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-# KLIC - HCI Group at City University of Hong Kong

 KLIC (Kowloon Interaction Center) is an HCI (Human-Computer Interaction) group at City University of Hong Kong.
 We organize regular bi-weekly activities for the labs and students within the organization.
 These activities include various workshops and seminars aimed at fostering a collaborative and learning environment.

 ## History